Back

 Limitations:

-• You can allocate up to 30% of your annual gross salary to benefits in total (training, meals, transport, insurance…).
+• You can allocate up to 30% of your annual gross salary to remuneration in kind concepts in total (training, meals, transport, insurance, others…).

 • The training must be linked to your professional development.